-Step 3: Become Certified
+Step 3: Get Licensed

 Voluntary certification may be available to herbalists who specialize in certain types of herbal medicine.
+In some cases, earning voluntary certification can open the door to new job opportunities.
 The National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) offers the Diplomate of Oriental Medicine (Dipl.O.M.) and Diplomate of Chinese Herbology (Dipl.C.H.) designations to candidates who complete formal education requirements and pass an exam.
-Certification through the NCCAOM is a prerequisite for licensure as a practitioner of TCM in most states.
+Certification through the NCCAOM is a prerequisite for licensure as a practitioner of traditional Chinese medicine in some states.

 The American Herbalists Guild (AHG) offers the Registered Herbalist (RH) designation to its members.
 Professional-level AHG membership is given to herbalists who provide three case studies and meet the requirements, which include four years of educational and clinical experience.